ipdk-io/stratum-deps/docs/building-stratum-deps.md

 The CMake script will download the source code for the libraries as the first step in the build.

+The source code for the dependencies is not part of the distribution.
+It is downloaded by the build script.

 ## Install location

-You will need to decide where on your system you would like to install the dependencies.
+You will need to decide where to install the dependencies.
 This location (the "install prefix") must be specified when you configure the build.

 It is recommended that you _not_ install the dependency libraries in `/usr` or `/usr/local`.
-It is easier to upgrade or rebuild if packages that are updated on different cadences are kept separate from one another.
+The packages will be easier to update if they are separated from other libraries.

-The `CMAKE_INSTALL_PREFIX` option is used to specify the directory in which the dependencies should be installed.
+The `CMAKE_INSTALL_PREFIX` option specifies the directory in which the dependencies should be installed.

-If you plan to install the dependency libraries in a system directory, you will need to log in as `root` or run from an account that has `sudo` privilege.
+If you _do_ decide to install the dependencies in a system directory, you will need to log in as `root` or do the build in an account that has `sudo` privilege.

-## 5 Build options
+## Build options

 The CMake build script supports the following configuration options.